Exact weights, path metrics, and algebraic Wasserstein distances: Introduction

 \subsubsection{Related work}

 Patel~\cite{Patel:2018} defines persistence diagrams for functors on $(\R,\leq)$ (which are obtained from functors on $(\N,\leq)$ by a left Kan extension) to essentially small symmetric monoidal categories with images and more generally to essentially small abelian categories.
 In the latter case one can apply the tools developed here.
-Note that our metric $d_{\mu}$ is similar in spirit to the construction of the Grothendieck group of an abelian category.
+Note that our metric $d_{W}$ is similar in spirit to the construction of the Grothendieck group of an abelian category.
 Also note that the distances considered in \cite{Patel:2018} and the follow-up paper by McCleary and Patel~\cite{McCleary:2018} (interleaving distance, erosion distance, and bottleneck distance) are $L^{\infty}$ distances.
-Elchesen and Memoli~\cite{Elchesen:2018} define a distance for zigzag persistence modules (the reflection distance) that is similar to our metric $d_{\mu}$.
-Related recent papers on the algebra of persistence modules include~\cite{Harrington:2017,Miller:2017,BubenikMilicevic,Bauer:2020,SkrabaTurner}.
+Elchesen and Memoli~\cite{Elchesen:2018} define a distance for zigzag persistence modules (the reflection distance) that is similar to our metric $d_{W}$.
+Related recent papers on the algebra of persistence modules include~\cite{Harrington:2017,Bauer:2020,Miller:2019,Miller:2020,Miller:2020c,BubenikMilicevic}.
+The first author and Elchesen have also shown a universality result for Wasserstein distance for persistence diagrams~\cite{be:universality}.

+Skraba and Turner~\cite{SkrabaTurner} have independently defined an algebraic $p$-Wasserstein distance for pointwise-finite-dimensional one-parameter persistence modules and showed that for diagrams with finite total $p$-persistence it is isometric to the usual $p$-Wasserstein of the corresponding persistence diagrams.

+Scolamiero et al~\cite{Scolamiero:2017} define what they call a noise system for tame persistence modules indexed by $(\Q^r,\leq)$ and valued in $\cat{Vect_K}$ and use it to define a path metric.
+Giunti, Nolan, Otter, and Waas~\cite{Giunti:2021c} have defined axioms for a weight on an abelian category which they call an amplitude.
+Their requirements are closely related to our conditions for an exact weight, but are more restrictive.
+They observe that noise systems generalize to abelian categories and they prove that an abelian category with an amplitude is equivalent to an abelian category with a noise system.
+Thus, exact weights may be considered to be generalizations of amplitudes and noise systems.
+For the path metric on noise systems and amplitudes, it is sufficient to consider zigzags which are cospans (or spans)~\cite{Scolamiero:2017,Giunti:2021c}.

+In Section~\ref{sec:matching} we show that for monomorphisms and epimorphisms of persistence modules there is an induced algebraic matching of interval modules.
+Compare this with the induced combinatorial matchings of Bauer and Lesnick~\cite[Theorem 4.2]{bauerLesnick} and the related result by Skraba and Vejdemo Johansson~\cite[Remark 4.4]{bauerLesnick}.
+A closely related result has been proved by Ezra Miller~\cite[Remark 9.24]{Miller:2020c}.
+Miller's result holds in greater generality, though in our case his result is perhaps slightly weaker or at least less explicit.
+Our proof is elementary, using a matrix reduction argument.